I'm a Working Mom: 5 Ways Your Retail Store Can Win Me Over

 Some retailers are even going the extra mile, differentiating with immersive reality elements.
 Restaurants like Pizza Hut have added augmented reality to transform their pizza boxes into a virtual arcade for playing Pac-Man.
 (Talk about knowing your customers!)

-Coming to a Location Near You
+Coming to a location near you

 At the end of the day, customers today are expecting new levels of service and convenience that only a strategic shift in focus can achieve.
 The good news is, there are things you can do to cater to a customer like me.
 Make an effort to perfect your online presence and offer all the options: online, in-store, hybrid.
 These cast a wide net and go a long way to impress a variety of customers preferences—and make the lives of customers like me a lot easier.
 Have fun with it!
 And enjoy the boost in business that these changes can bring.
 I’m coming to your location next 😉